Skip to main content

 Background

 Flu is very infectious, and symptoms can come on very quickly.
 Symptoms of flu include a high temperature, tiredness and weakness, headache, aches and pains and a cough.
-More information about flu is available from: NHS 111 Wales - Health A-Z : Flu (external site)
+More information about flu is available from NHS 111 Wales - Health A-Z : Flu (external site)

 There are outbreaks of flu most winters, especially in hospitals and care homes.

 In a normal winter, thousands of people will die from flu-related illnesses in the UK.
-Having a flu vaccine every year is one of the best ways to protect against flu.
+Having a flu vaccine every year is one of the best ways to help protect against flu.

 About the flu vaccine

-Flu vaccines are quick and very safe, and could prevent weeks of serious illness.
+Flu vaccines are quick and very safe and could prevent weeks of serious illness.

 Adults